Call-for-Code/Rove-Routing/README.md

 # Call-For-Code-Routing
-Routing for Call for Code using HERE JS API
+Routing for Call for Code using HERE JS and REST API

 Focus is on avoiding certain roads (because of potential damage in natural disasters)

 Given a road segment, which is represented as two pairs of coordinates of latitude, longitude, routing is done by avoiding these roads.

-The API only allows for avoidance of rectangular sections that are parallel to global axes, so the road is segmented for more precision.

 The result is a list of coordinates that specify the fastest route.

+Both Javascript and REST versions are implemented, and it is deployed to IBM Cloud with a Flask Python app at ligma@mybluemix.net

+### Requests to the server
+Base url: ligma@mybluemix.net/api/route/
+Parameters: start, end
+Format for each must be latitutecoordinate,longitudecoordinate with no spaces